1 9 8 1 – 1 9 8 2 (USA)

 While it featured such talents as Billy Crystal, Brian Dennehy and the young Helen Hunt in screen adaptations of stories by genre legends like Robert Bloch, it somehow managed to deliver very few chills and never developed much of a following.

 Only seven episodes were aired on television.
 Several episodes were filmed and then deemed too intense for viewing on the show.

 These episodes were culled into an anthology film and capped with an opening scene for the film Nightmares (1983).

-Arguably the best episode of the short run was a special effects extravaganza entitled ‘Siege of August 31’ which involved a Vietnam veteran and southern farmer named Neil (played by Ronny Cox) locked in combat with toy soldiers and toy vehicles, including a helicopter.
+Arguably the best episode of the short run was a special effects extravaganza entitled ‘Siege of 31 August’, which involved a Vietnam veteran and southern farmer named Neil (played by Ronny Cox) locked in combat with toy soldiers and toy military vehicles, including a helicopter.